yashsahugtx/skype-docs/Skype/SDN/articles/understanding-skype-for-business-sdn-interface.md

 > [!NOTE]
-> <P>With release 3.0, the presence of some fields provided to a Subscriber (primarily Wi-Fi quality metrics) can be suppressed – See Subscriber setting ‘SchemaExtension’.</P>
+> With release 3.0, the presence of some fields provided to a Subscriber (primarily Wi-Fi quality metrics) can be suppressed; see Subscriber setting ‘SchemaExtension’.